D-Y-A-G/Gen-Art/README.md

 # Gen-Art
-Different Types of Generative Art
+Different Types of Generative Art created with vanilla JavaScript